secuestrador/Discord-Token-Checker/README.md

 ## Usage

-You need to open the index.html, and change put your tokens on "tokens.json" file.
+Open the index.html, and put your tokens in the "tokens.json" file.

 When the program has started it will check tokens as fast as possible!